WH: New or expanded settlements 'may not be helpful in achieving' peace

 Shortly after taking office, Trump spoke with Netanyahu in a conversation that both sides described as warm.

 Israel since then has announced new plans to establish a settlement in the West Bank, replacing the illegal Amona construction that was demolished this week.

-The announcement represented the first new settlement activity in several years.
+The new settlement would be the first in almost 20 years in the West Bank, and the creation of thousands of homes in the area is seen as an attempt by Netanyahu to appease his right-wing base in the wake of the evacuation of the Amona outpost.

 President Barack Obama was sharply critical of settlement activity, a stance that caused friction between himself and Netanyahu.
 Trump, meanwhile, has signaled a more tolerant view, naming a US ambassador to Israel, David Friedman, who supports an expansion of settlements.